utshomax/postman-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

 **Failure:** Contains the response of a failed (If tests are assigned to the request and any fail or, in the absence of tests, a non 2xx HTTP status code is received) API call which can then be connected to another block or variable value to extract a field from the response.

-Enables the free-hand structuring of data.
+### Delay

+Waits the specified amount of time before allowing data through.

 ![Delay Block](https://assets.postman.com/postman-labs-docs/all-blocks/delay-block.png)